 1. Berries, berries, berries

-During truffle season (winter), hunt and harvest truffles at Lower Barrington among majestic oaks, then taste the beautifully prepared fruit of your labours with fellow truffle hunters.
+Hunt and harvest truffles at Australia’s first truffle farm among majestic oaks, then taste the beautifully prepared fruit of your labours with fellow truffle hunters.

 3. Sheffield - town of murals

 Once a centre for industry, this small town set in the foothills of majestic Mount Roland has reinvented itself as an arts destination with an annual mural painting competition that attracts professional artists from around the world.
 While you’re in town, don’t forget to stop by nearby Promised Land and explore Tasmazia and the Village of Lower Crackpot – one of the world’s largest maze complexes.

 Standing 1233 metres above sea level, Mount Roland is a stunning backdrop to the Kentish Municipality and is the ideal place to get 360 degree views of Bass Strait, Cradle Mountain and Barn Bluff from its pinnacle.
 Take the 6 hr return walking track from Gowrie Park Village to take in these magnificent views of the region.